junyan21/chrome-extension-discog-search/README.md

-# Discog Search Chrome Extension
+# Vinyl Lens Chrome Extension

 A Chrome extension that extracts music information from web pages and searches for corresponding Discogs entries using AI-powered content analysis.